aldwingalapon/masscomm/wp-content/plugins/sumome/Readme.txt

 = Easy image sharing for all three social networks =

 ImageSharer makes it super easy to add image sharing for all three powerful social networks without any coding or frustrating setup.
-Simply install the SumoMe plugin, click to activate ImageSharer, and watch your share stats start rolling in.
+Simply install the Sumo plugin, click to activate ImageSharer, and watch your share stats start rolling in.

 = Latest Updates =